You may use it... I hope you will... but you are only allowed to use it if you accept all associated risk

 With a fast connection to the internet, you can do a lot of useful research online

-I fetch the Yahoo report of analyst options... which not only shows me the status quo, but what analysts were saying 1, 2 and 3 months ago, and when who up- or down- graded a stock.
+I fetch reports of analyst opinions, looking not only at the status quo, but what analysts were saying 1, 2 and 3 months ago, and when/ who up- or down- graded a stock.

-Yahoo also provides company profiles and options prices.... and other useful things for the student of the market.
+Both sources also provide company profiles and options prices.... and other useful things for the student of the market.

 If you are using Firefox, create a new bookmark.
 It can be anything.
 Just bookmark this page, as that's the easiest thing you can do immediately.
 Save the bookmark in the "Bookmarks Toolbar" folder.
 Right click on the bookmark, click "Properties".
 Rename the bookmark "2 Year Chart", paste the following in as the "location"......

-It's not inexpensive, but the information provided by Valueline is another source which I consult when I'm trying to decide what to do in the market.
-You may find that you can access the ink-on-paper version of this excellent resource at your local library.
-If you subscribe, they will send you a CD monthly, and you will be able to access the same material reports online if you have a fast internet connection.
+It's not inexpensive, but the information provided by Valueline is another source which I still (8/15) consult when I'm trying to decide what to do in the market.
+In the distant past, you might have been able to access an ink-on-paper version of this excellent resource at your local library.
+Does ink on paper still exist?
+Again, in the past, if you subscribed, they would send you a CD monthly.
+Maybe available if you have poor internet service?

 === STRANGER AND STRANGER SAID ALICE....